Signals

 • Look at our code, find bugs and make suggestions - https://github.com/riffcc

-If you're a company thinking about getting an Orbiter Module developed, we'd love to hear from you - contact Bill or Wings from our team or email wings@riff.cc for more details.
+If you're a company thinking about getting an Orbiter Module developed, we'd love to hear from you - team@riff.cc

-Thanks so much for reading, we can't wait to get to know you and the things you'll build.
+Thanks so much for reading, we can't wait to get to know you.
+Let's build.